 The bathroom door opens and Jess walks out.
 "You've been in there for two hours."
-Luke says with frustration.
+Luke tells him.

-"Yeah, well, my hair just ain't bouncing and behaving today."
-Jess tells him as he walks passed the two.
+"Yeah.
+Well, my hair just ain't bouncing and behaving today."
+Jess tells him.

 "There are other people living here, too."

-"Huh, learn something new everyday."
-Jess grabs a few books and walks out.
+"Huh.
+Learn something new everyday."
+Jess grabs his book and walks out.